Participatory Budgeting Victoria

 Victoria's process is being supported by the Participatory Budgeting Project, a non-profit agency based out of New York City that grew out of a 2005 social forum in Porte Alegre, Brazil, who have since helped participatory processes across Canada and the US.

-- Setting the stage (Introduction to participatory budgeting - December/January): A kick-off was held on January 12, 2017, facilitated by the Participatory Budgeting Project.
+- January 2017: Introduce process.
+A kick-off was held on January 12, 2017, facilitated by the Participatory Budgeting Project.
 Introductory training on participatory budgeting was provided to community members, adding support to the citizen body that will form.
 City staff and public sector agencies also received training on how best to support the process.

 Go to Top